dynobase-icon

 How does encryption work in DynamoDB Global Tables?

 Encryption in DynamoDB Global Tables works exactly the same as in traditional, single-region tables.
 It's encrypted both at rest and in transit.
+AWS Key Management Service (KMS) is used to manage the encryption keys, ensuring that your data is secure across all regions.

 How are conflicts managed in DynamoDB Global Tables?